eugenijusr/flot.multihighlight/README.md

 ==============================

 Plugin enables mouseover highlighting data points for multiple plot series and even multiple plots (if they have a common axis such as date for example).
-You can see this plugin in action [here](https://www.portfolionumbers.com/tools/risk/historical/returns).
+You can see a demo [here](http://www.eugene.lt/linked/multihighlight/index.html) and usage of the plugin in action [here](https://www.portfolionumbers.com/tools/risk/historical/returns).

 Usage
 -----